 RL: The exam is a take-home, self-study exam.
 Upon application approval, the exam will be sent to the applicant to complete and return within 45 days.
 It is meant to be an entry level learning exam.

 Upon approval of RPL or CPL applications, the applicant has one year to sit for the exam.
 AAPL sends the applicant an approval notification via e-mail with the date by which the applicant must sit for the exam.
+At that time, the applicant will also receive a Notice to Schedule email from Meazure Learning (formerly Scantron) that will allow them to schedule the exam by the one-year date.

 Any applicant who has failed any portion(s) of the CPL examination shall have the opportunity to retake and pass a re-examination of the part(s) so failed only within the two year period as described in Section IV of the AAPL Policy Manual found online and in your Membership Directory.
 Any applicant who has failed any portion(s) of the RPL examination shall have the opportunity to retake and pass a re-examination of the part(s) so failed only within the one year period described in Section IV of the AAPL Policy Manual found online and in your Membership Directory.
 All retakes will be provided the same amount of time to complete the retake section as was allotted in the initial test for that particular section.
 A candidate may request no more than two retakes of any part.
 Failure to pass any section in those two retakes will require the candidate to reapply for approval, pay the required fees and take the entire CPL or RPL examination again.